nithinkr1shna/python-bytecode-interpreter/README.md

 # python-bytecode-interpreter
 A bytecode interpreter for v 2.7.10

+This interpreter supports basic arithmetic operations addition, substraction, division, multiplication and modulo operation.
+It also supports basic looping with while and simple functions with no recursive calls.

 Usage:

 ```
      make

 ```
 A pyvm executable is created which takes .pyc files as command line input.

 ```
 	./pyvm *.pyc

 ```